 188.8.131.52.2 Petroleum Hydrocarbons in Suspended Solids - 184.108.40.206.4 Polyaromatic Hydrocarbons (PAHs) (2.38 MB) JDS Technical Report

 220.127.116.11.5 Petroleum Hydrocarbons in Mussels - 18.104.22.168 Other WFD Priority Pollutants (2.59 MB) 22.214.171.124.5 Petroleum Hydrocarbons in Mussels - 126.96.36.199 Other WFD Priority Pollutants

 - 188.8.131.52 Pharmaceuticals, 184.108.40.206 GC/MS Screening of Organic Pollutants (1.03 MB)

 - 6 FINDINGS,CONCLUSIONS, 7 RECOMMENDATIONS, CONSIDERATIONS FOR THE FUTURE (155.34 KB)

 Joint Danube Survey, 12 August - 20 September 2001, © 2002 ICPDR, Length: 19 min.
 51 sec.

-The TransNational Monitoring Network is an important tool under the DRPC, whose Contracting Parties are committed to co-operate in the field of monitoring and assessment.
-Formally launched in 1996, it aims to provide a well-balanced overall view of pollution and long-term trends in water quality and pollution loads in the major rivers in the Danube River Basin.
+The TransNational Monitoring Network is an important tool under the Danube River Protection Convention (DRPC), whose Contracting Parties are committed to co-operate in the field of monitoring and assessment.
+Formally launched in 1996, the TNMN aims to provide a well-balanced overall view of pollution and long-term trends in water quality and pollution loads in the major rivers in the Danube River Basin.